What Comes After Harm? Mapping Reparative Actions in AI through Justice Frameworks: A Taxonomy of AI Harm Reparative Actions

 We define initiation of legal actions as the act of formally submitting a legal complaint in response to an AI harm incident.
 Initiation of Legal Actions appeared in 176 incidents (16.6\%).
 Some major stakeholder groups include affected users and non-users (84 and 27 cases), advocacy groups (44), and regulators and government bodies (23).
 These cases are often protracted, with few reaching resolution during our study window.

-\textit{Advocacy groups} frequently turn to litigation when other accountability channels fail.
-For instance, the UK-based Public Law Project challenged the Home Office's algorithm for flagging ``sham marriages,'' citing discrimination and GDPR violations.
+\textit{Advocacy groups} frequently pursue legal accountability when other accountability channels fail.
+For instance, the UK-based Public Law Project issued a formal pre-action letter challenging the Home Office's algorithm for flagging ``sham marriages,'' citing discrimination and GDPR violations.
 As of the latest reporting, the case had not reached a resolution (A1389).

-\textit{Affected Individuals, including public figures and professionals}, also initiated lawsuits, typically over severe harm or personal rights violations.
+\textit{Affected Individuals, including public figures and professionals}, also initiated legal actions, typically over severe harm or personal rights violations.
 For example, several religious authors sued Meta and Microsoft for allegedly generating AI content derived from their copyrighted works (A1149).
 In another case, Megan Garcia filed a negligence lawsuit against Character AI after her son died by suicide following emotional attachment to a chatbot (A1781).
 Actress Scarlett Johansson also sued an AI developer for unauthorized use of her likeness (A1165).

 \textit{Regulators and government bodies} also initiated legal proceedings, often with stronger enforcement power and clearer outcomes.
 For example, the U.S. Federal Trade Commission (FTC) sued Facebook for its role in the Cambridge Analytica scandal, resulting in a \$5 billion fine and a 20-year consent order.
 The UK Information Commissioner similarly imposed penalties and restrictions (A0128).